agri-gaia/seerep/docs/mkdocs/reference/pytests-message-abstractions.md

 The idea is to provide default implementations for common datatypes, but still allow for modification of parts of that datatype.
-In some Flatbuffers implementations there exists a API for mutability for that but unfortunately not for python and even when it would, it would still impose other problems.
+In some `flatbuffers` implementations there exists a API for mutability for that but unfortunately not for python and even when it would, it would still impose other problems.

 To tackle the problem, a wrapper is used where a set of enums, which corresponds to a datatype's components,